Table of Contents

 TEP’s Imprudent Spending

 In its ACC testimony, a copy of which is available at the bottom of this page, TEP claimed that it had already spent over $10 million band-aiding its existing infrastructure because of delays to the project.
-And that is not including its legal costs from a court case and two CEC applications, among other things.
+And, that is not including its legal costs from a court case and two CEC applications, among other things.
 It claimed that if the project gets delayed past 2027, it will have to spend an additional $10 million.
 And, if it gets delayed past 2030, it will have to spend an additional $50 million.
 And that’s all without accomplishing its goal of creating a 138kV loop, which will be another cost in the tens of millions of dollars.
+Delay has a cost to ratepayers and avoiding delay is prudent.

 The problem is these delays were entirely self-imposed and avoidable.
 TEP was aware—or reasonably should have been aware—of the city’s plans and ordinances, as well as court precedent.
 If TEP had planned for and accounted for these laws, this project could already be done.
-Given our estimate that undergrounding should cost no more than $15 million, TEP spending or threatening to spend more than $70 million to avoid following the law without accomplishing any of its goals should be a far bigger concern to ratepayers than spending $15 million.
+Given our estimate that undergrounding should cost no more than $15 million, TEP spending or threatening to spend more than $70 million to avoid following the law without accomplishing any of its goals should be a far bigger concern to regulators and ratepayers.

-How can this wasteful spending be considered legally prudent and recoverable from ratepayers?
+How can this wasteful spending be considered legally prudent and recoverable from ratepayers but following the law and saving tens of millions imprudent and unrecoverable?

 But TEP Cares About Ratepayers

 In case it isn’t already obvious, TEP needs inflated numbers so that its pretext of protecting ratepayers seems credible.
-Otherwise, its actions are transparently imprudent and needlessly wasteful.
-In its SEC filings and ACC presentation, TEP has said it will be spending $3.5 billion over the next five years on infrastructure and it expects to recover those costs from ratepayers.
+Otherwise, its actions are transparently imprudent and wasteful.
+In its SEC filings and ACC presentation, TEP has said it will be spending $3.5 billion over the next five years on infrastructure.
 If it spends $15 million more—or $3.515 billion instead of $3.5 billion—the impact on ratepayers is negligible and likely non-existent.
 We explain why below.

 You can find more detail here but the basics are the following: TEP is required by law to spread its costs out over the useful life of an asset.
 Current ACC and FERC approved depreciation rates for underground assets are about 1.5% per year.
 Thus, if TEP spends $15 million, the cost to ratepayers might be up to 1.5% times $15 million—or $225,000 per year for 67 years.
 TEP currently collects ~$1.3 billion per year in revenue and will comfortably collect more than $100 billion over 67 years.
 If it recovers the full $225,000 per year cost of undergrounding from ratepayers, the impact to bills could be a maximum increase of 0.017% ($225,000 divided by $1,300,000,000).

-That all being said, an increase of 0.017% is a worst case scenario, ignores aforementioned wasteful spending, and it is extremely unlikely that there would be any bill increase—relative or otherwise—as a result of TEP following the law.
+That all being said, an increase of 0.017% is a worst case scenario, ignores the aforementioned wasteful spending, ignores inflation, and it is extremely unlikely that there would be any bill increase—relative or otherwise—as a result of TEP following the law and avoiding delay.
 TEP will be retiring 8 substations and 19 miles of existing electric lines.
 Those costs would be retired from the rate base and removed from bills.
 In addition, studies show that underground lines can save substantial sums when storm and outage costs are accounted for (climate change hardening).
 And the savings from those maintenance and repair costs can make the total cost of ownership of underground lines comparable to overhead lines.

 There is also the issue of private property owner lawsuits for diminution in private property values, which we go over here.
-These costs would also be passed to ratepayers and are completely unaccounted for by TEP or in this analysis.
+Presumably, these costs would also be passed to ratepayers and are completely unaccounted for by TEP or in this analysis.

 Thus, TEP’s concern for the impact to ratepayers is a red herring.
 Not only has it already spent more than undergrounding reasonably would have cost, it asked for a fee increase 47 times higher than would be allowed by the normal ratemaking process, and undergrounding—even setting aside TEP’s imprudent spending—can actually save ratepayers money.